Rocket Raccoon: All-New, All-Different Marvel

 In All-New, All-Different Marvel, Rocket Raccoon takes leadership of the Guardians of the Galaxy while Star-Lord is busy on Spartax.

-During the crisis in Avengers: No Road Home, when the dark goddess Nyx threatens to destroy all light in the universe, Rocket is one of the heroes who were inadvertently assembled to fight her, including Hawkeye, Hercules, Hulk, the Scarlet Witch, Spectrum, the Vision, Voyager, and Conan the Barbarian.
-Once Nyx was defeated, Rocket mused that this would allow him to cross "being an Avenger" off his bucket list.
+During the crisis in Avengers: No Road Home, when the dark goddess Nyx threatens to destroy all light in the universe, Rocket is one of the heroes who are inadvertently assembled to fight her, including Hawkeye, Hercules, Hulk, the Scarlet Witch, Spectrum, the Vision, Voyager, and Conan the Barbarian.
+Once Nyx is defeated, Rocket muses that this would allow him to cross "being an Avenger" off his bucket list.

 Powers and abilities

-Rocket Raccoon possesses the normal attributes of an Earth raccoon, including speed (which has been additionally amplified by his training), and an acute sense of smell, sight, hearing and touch.
-His claws allow him to scale walls, buildings, and trees with ease.
-He is an accomplished starship pilot, a brilliant engineer and technician, and an expert marksman with the two laser pistols he carries as well as having an affinity for heavy weapons.
-He is a master military tactician and leader, attributes that help him take charge of the Guardians of the Galaxy when Star-Lord is unavailable.
+An acute sense of smell, sight, hearing and touch.
+His claws allow him to scale walls, buildings and trees with ease.
+He is an accomplished starship pilot, a brilliant engineer and technician as well as a expert marksman with an affinity for heavy weapons.
+He is a master military tactician and leader, attributes that help him take charge of the Guardians of the Galaxy.

 Reception

 Critical reception

 Dominic Lerose of The Daily Cardinal called Rocket Raccoon a "top fan favorite," writing, "Rocket is the only surviving member of the Guardians of the Galaxy after Thanos' snap for good reason.
-He’s the most interesting out of them all, the most emotionally vulnerable and a character audiences love not only for his cuteness and humor, but for his saddened soul and desire to fit into the dramatic universe of Marvel.
-Let’s hope we get to see a lot of Rocket Raccoon in Avengers: Endgame next month, and let’s hope he makes it out alive so we can see more of him in the future."
+He's the most interesting out of them all, the most emotionally vulnerable and a character audiences love not only for his cuteness and humor, but for his saddened soul and desire to fit into the dramatic universe of Marvel.
+Let's hope we get to see a lot of Rocket Raccoon in Avengers: Endgame next month, and let's hope he makes it out alive so we can see more of him in the future."